mydobie/skipMenu/README.md

 ## Methods available

-The following methods are available on the SkipMenu object.
+The following methods are available on the skipMenu object.

 ### init()